stosheyack/AME/README.md

 Feature ideas:
-  Add capability to use variables
+  Add capability to use variables,
-  Use "with_items:"
+  Use "with_items:",
-  automatic syntax checking
+  automatic syntax checking,